 - Confirm the order for yearly/monthly DB instances.

 - If you need to modify your settings, click Previous.

 - If you do not need to modify your settings, click Pay Now.

 - Select a payment method and complete the payment.

 This operation applies only to the yearly/monthly billing mode.

 - To view and manage the DB instance, go to the Instance Management page.

 - During the creation process, the DB instance status is Creating.
+When the creation process is complete, the instance status will change to Available.
 You can view the detailed progress and result of the task on the Task Center page.
-To refresh the DB instance list, click in the upper right corner of the list.
-When the creation process is complete, the instance status will change to Available.

 - The automated backup policy is enabled by default.
 After the DB instance is created, you can modify the automated backup policy.
 An automated full backup is immediately triggered after a DB instance is created.

 - After a DB instance is created, you can enter a description for it.